denkungsart/denkungsart-production/README.md

 This is a row of initializers we use in all our apps in production.

 ### denkungsart-production.setup-lograge
-Sets up lograge for denser logs.
+Enable lograge for denser logs (so papertrail doesn't go over quota)

 ### denkungsart-production.basic_auth
 Set up basic auth if the `BASIC_AUTH` env variable is set.
 It is expected to be formatted like `user:password`.